FAQ (Frequently Asked Questions)

 We begin shipping Spring Planted Bulbs and Plants in mid-late April.
 We begin shipping with the warmest hardiness zones, attempting to have you receive your bulbs at the proper time for planting in your area.
 If you have placed your order after we have begun shipping by region, your order will be placed in a first come, first served sequence.
-The exception for Spring Bulbs is made for Begonias, which need to be started early, indoors.
-We start shipping begonias in approximately Mid-March.
+Orders are shipped via Canada Post Expedited Parcel Post.

-We begin shipping Fall Planted Bulbs in late September to early October.
+We begin shipping Fall Planted Bulbs in mid-September to early October.
 We ship to the coldest hardiness zones first, attempting to have you receive your bulbs at the proper time for planting in your area.
 If you have placed your order after we have begun shipping by region, your order will be placed in a first come, first served sequence.
-Exception is made for German Iris Rhizomes which need to be planted earlier.
-We commence shipping these items in approximately mid-August.
+Orders are shipped via Canada Post Expedited Parcel Post.

 Why don't you ship (bulbs, potatoes, pelleted seed, etc.) to the US?